harababurel/gcsf/tests/integration/README.md

 - Tests run in an isolated directory with timestamp to avoid conflicts
 - All tests continue even if some fail
-- Total runtime: typically 30-60 seconds depending on network speed
+- Total runtime: typically <10 minutes depending on network speed
 - The `--accept-risk` flag is required as tests modify your Google Drive